Peptic ulcer is an ulcer of the mucous membrane lining of the stomach.

 Licorice (Glycyrrhiza glabra)

 Giloy - Tinospora Cordifolia

-Some beneficial Yoga Asanas for peptic ulcer are:
+Some other beneficial Yoga Asanas for peptic ulcer are:

-Besides anti-ulcer medications, organized lifestyle is very important to cure stomach ulcers.
-Tit-bits of the lifestyle changes include the following:
+Besides anti-ulcer medications, organized lifestyle is very important to treat stomach ulcers.
+The lifestyle changes may include the following:

 Have a Query?

 Please send your query and we will reply you shortly.